Make your own DIY bar using old wooden pallets – for as little as £35!

 'Use chalkboard paint (either brush-on or spray paint) to paint the top, front and sides.
 This will allow you to use chalk to add the words ‘birthday’, ‘cocktail’ or any phrase you like to the top of the BAR sign.'

-Step 8.
-Add lights, chain and BAR sign
+8. Add lights, chain and BAR sign

 Add the last finishing touches.
-Once completely use an eye hook and carabiner to attach a chain to the inside edge of the corner support.
+Once complete use an eye hook and carabiner to attach a chain to the inside edge of the corner support.
 'Add another eye hook and carabiner to the front of the drop-down section and clip on the chain.
 To close the bar, add two eye hooks on each side and close with two carabiners.

 'Working from the back poke the fairy lights through the pre-drilled holes.
-To finish use the metallic paint to spell out the word BAR – using the fairy light holes as a guide.
+To finish use the metallic paint to spell out the word BAR – using the fairy light holes as a guide.'

 Tamara was Ideal Home's Digital Editor before joining the Woman & Home team in 2022.
 She has spent the last 15 years working with the style teams at Country Homes & Interiors and Ideal Home, both now at Future PLC.
 It’s with these award wining interiors teams that she's honed her skills and passion for shopping, styling and writing.
 Tamara is always ahead of the curve when it comes to interiors trends – and is great at seeking out designer dupes on the high street.